Skip to Content

 It’s summer!
-And that means the sun’s out, it’s hot, and you gotta protect those peepers (just like you do your skin) from UV!
+And that means the sun’s out and you gotta protect those peepers from UV (just like you do with sunscreen or sun shirts for your skin)!
 But not all sunglasses are created equal.
 Those cheap gas station varieties may be everywhere, but if you want a pair of shades that respects Mother Nature as much as you do, consider one of these pairs of sustainable sunglasses instead.

 Sunski: The Everyday Adventure One